How does a septic system work?

 There are many different types and styles of septic tanks.
 Older tanks are usually single compartment tanks.
 This means that the entire tank can be pumped through one cleanout cover.
-The cleanout cover is usually in the center of the tank and is usually between 12" and 30" in diameter.
-Septic tanks usually have three covers on the top: an inlet cover over the inlet baffle where the pipe comes in from the house; a center cleanout cover; and an outlet cover over the outlet baffle where the pipe runs out to the leaching system.
+The cleanout cover is usually in the center of the tank and is usually between 12″ and 30″ in diameter.
+Septic tanks usually have three covers on the top; an inlet cover over the inlet baffle where the pipe runs out to the leaching system.
 Some tanks, however, have the large cleanout cover at the front of the tank, others have it at the rear of the tank.

 Newer tanks have two compartments.
 This means that the center cleanout cover and the outlet cover need to be accessed to clean the tank out thoroughly.
 Newer tanks are often equipped with an effluent filter in the outlet baffle also.
 This filter needs to be removed, rinsed off with a garden hose, and put back in place every time the tank is pumped.

 For standard septic tank pumping maintenance, only the cleanout cover(s) need to be dug up.
 If you are experiencing a back-up problem in your toilets or other drains, then the inlet cover will need to be dug up so that the inlet baffle can be unplugged and/or the inlet pipe can be snaked.

 Always leave a garden hose available for us to use to rinse things out whenever possible.